 Despite our best intentions, accidents and dental problems happen.
 The effects of dental cavities grow over decades.
 Even careful brushing twice and day and regular flossing can not always prevent small cavities from forming.
 Luckily, even advanced dental problems can often be fixed using custom teeth crowns designed and placed by your dentist.
 A crown is a unique option that delivers restorative and cosmetic benefits.
 The porcelain cap will fully encase your tooth to deliver protection and natural results.

 No matter what reason you have for needing a crown, your dentist can restore form to your smile using this great restoration.
-Here are several reasons that you may need one.
+Here are several reasons why you may need one.

 Having a root canal is often a reason for getting a crown